Simulation settings

 , e.g. Q_20

-, for a gauge with integer ID 20.
-For layered model parameters and variables that have an extra dimension layer
+, for a gauge with integer ID layer

-concept an internal layer index (see also example below) should be specified.
-For model parameters and variables that have an extra dimension classes
+model an internal layer index (see also example below) should be specified.

 follow TOML syntax, indicating that it is part of a list.
 You can specify as many entries as you want.